ankor-io-deprecated/ankor-todo-tutorial-0.1/README.md

 ### Initializing Ankor

-Open [`TaskListController.java`](#linkToGithub).
-This is a controller in the JavaFX sense.
+Next, open [`TaskListController.java`][1].
+This is a JavaFX controller.
 A controller is attached to an `.fxml` file by specifying it as an attribute in the root node.
-You can take a look at it in `tasks.fxml>`.
+You can take a look at it in [`tasks.fxml`][2].

+#### Initialize

 Inside `initialize` we have to take care of two things:

+    :::java
     @Override
     public void initialize(URL url, ResourceBundle resourceBundle) {
-        Ref rootRef = refFactory().ref("root");
+        Ref rootRef = refFactory().ref("root"); // 1
-        rootRef.fire(new Action("init"));
+        rootRef.fire(new Action("init")); // 2
     }

+The first statement will return a `Ref`, the second one will send an `Action` to the server.

-#### References
+##### References

-At the core of the Ankor model is the [`Ref`](#linkToDoc).
-It is a reference to a property of the view model.
+A core concept of Ankor is the [`Ref`][3].
+It represents a reference to a view model.
-In this case it's a remote reference, as the view model resides on the server.
+Since we are writing a client application it's a remote reference to a view model on the server.
 All view model properties are ordered in a hierarchical tree structure.
-The Ref object allows you to navigate this tree and manipulate the underlying properties.
+The Ref object allows us to navigate this tree and manipulate the underlying properties.
-By requesting the reference that lies at the `"root"` of the tree we get access to the complete view model.
-Except for the root the tree is still empty though.
-That's why we need...
+By requesting the reference that lies at the `root` of the tree we get access to the complete view model.
+However, it is still empty except for the root.
+By firing an `Action` on root the view model will be initialized.

-#### Actions
+##### Actions

 Another core concept of Ankor are Actions.
-An [`Action`](#linkToDoc) is generally used to make user interaction explicit.
-In this case however we use it to tell the Ankor server to set up a new view model for us (you can think of it as making the interaction that started the application explicit).
-An Action always gets invoked on a Ref, in this case it's the root reference.
+An [`Action`][4] is generally used to make user interaction explicit.
+In this case we use it to tell the Ankor server to set up a new view model for us.
 The server will process the action and return a response containing the initial state of the application.
 The data is JSON encoded and will look like this:

+    ::javascript
     {
         "senderId": "ankor-servlet-server",
-        "modelId": "fe03c887-e024-4e51-8af0-dc3d4d4de340",
+        "modelId": "...",
         "messageId": "ankor-servlet-server#1",
         "property": "root",
         "change": {